-Sterling County has long-term debt in the form of tax notes within the governmental activities of the County.
-As of September 30, 2019, the County had long term liabilities as follows:
+Sterling County had long-term debt in the form of tax notes within the governmental activities of the County.
+The tax notes were issued in fiscal year 2014 and the final payment was completed in fiscal year 2020.
+There was no outstanding debt as of September 30, 2020.